jeremenichelli/jeremenichelli.github.io/_posts/2015-03-26-how-to-shuffle-an-array.md

 ### From the scratch

 Trying to achieve equally probable results, I came up with this idea.
 First of all make a copy of the array.
-Get a random position *0 &lt; position &lt; array.length - 1*, take the item in that position out of the array and put it inside a new one.
+Get a random position, take the item in that position out of the array and put it inside a new one.
 Then repeat that again considering that now the array length has decreased by one until the copied array is empty.

 The best thing of this approach is that every iteration is independent from the previous one, which it should be pretty obvious and not a big deal but I'll show you some code samples that are popular in forums that don't even cover this when they are asked for a solution to this problem, but let's stick with this for now.